01binary/zeroweb/src/articles/inverse-kinematics.md

   `bpy.data.objects["end_effector"].matrix_world`

-If you followed these steps, you've just calculated forward kinematics!
+If you followed these steps, you've just calculated forward kinematics.

-It can be helpful to visualize joint coordinate frames by placing an *Empty Arrows* object as a child of the joint.
-Place one at the end of the kinematic chain to visualize the end-effector pose by clicking *Add* &gt; *Empty* &gt; *Arrows* in Blender, then parenting this new Empty object to the last joint *without inverse*:
+It's helpful to visualize joint coordinate frames by using an *Empty Arrows* object in Blender.
+Click *Add* &gt; *Empty* &gt; *Arrows* and parent this new Empty object to the last joint *without inverse*:

 TODO image of robot arm with empty arrows

 ## joint matrix in octave

-To build a 4x4 joint matrix in [GNU Octave](https://octave.org/download):
+To build a 4x4 joint matrix in [GNU Octave](https://octave.org/download), execute the following directly on the command prompt, or save in a `.m` script and then execute the script:

 ```
 pkg load matgeom